michelestaffiere/URL-SHORTENER/README.md

 This project is one of the challenges posted on Front End Mentor - the goal of the project is to complete a design conversion from a given template and to integrate with the shrtcode API.
 All assets are provided by Front End Mentor

+As of 2023-10-18 the project is, I would say 95% completed.
+There are some features I still have to add and some I have planned as stretch goals.
+Feel free to watch the repo to keep up to date with all changes to dev and main branches.

 ## Shareaholic - Link shortener API
 ####